lucidvisionlabs/arena_camera_ros2/README.md

 # Explore
 - explore nodes
     - arena_camera_node
-      - This is the main node for each device created.
-It represent a Lucid Camera.
+      - This is the main node It represent one LUCID Camera.
       - it has two executable `start` and `trigger_image`
       - ros arguments
         - serial